Skip to main content

 Petabits Per Second (Pbps) to Exabytes Per Second (EB/s) Converter

-Type a value into the Petabits Per Second (Pbps) field to convert to Exabytes Per Second (EB/s).
+Type your transfer speed in the input field to find Exabytes Per Second (EB/s) equivalent of your Petabit Per Second (Pbps) value.
 1 Pbps = 0.000125 EB/s, covering both bit-based and byte-based transfer rate units.

 Convert Petabits Per Second to Exabytes Per Second